| Practice Description: |

 Philip Harnett Corboy, Jr., like Tom and partner David R. Barry, Jr., is a member of the invitation-only American College of Trial Lawyers, the country's pre-eminent organization of trial lawyers that limits its membership to the top 1 percent of all trial lawyers.
 Phil and Tom are also profiled in the invitation-only, peer-selected list in the book, The Best Lawyers in America.
 In 2011, Tom was named by Best Lawyers in America as the Chicago Medical Malpractice Lawyer of the Year.

 Corboy & Demetrio is and always has been committed and dedicated to serving the community.
 The firm establishes and funds scholarships, fellowships and endowments at local and national mentoring programs, high schools, and universities, including all six Chicago law schools.
 Partners, associates and office staff serve on Boards, raise funds, tutor, and lend a hand wherever needed for a variety of charities and nonprofit organizations.
 Partnering with Cristo Rey Jesuit High School's internship program, in 2006 the firm established a pro bono department, which helps the indigent and elderly with legal matters that affect their day-to-day quality of life.

 Plaintiff's Personal Injury and Wrongful Death Litigation, with an emphasis on Commercial and General Aviation, Medical Malpractice, Professional and Hospital Negligence, FELA, Product Liability, Premises Liability, Construction Accidents, Vehicular Accidents, Railroad Bus, Train and Truck Accidents, Class Action, Toxic Torts, Commercial Litigation

-Theatre Self-Park on Dearborn Street between Randolph and Lake Streets.
-Parking garage can be accessed from either Dearborn or Lake Streets.
+Theatre Self-Park on Dearborn Street between Randolph and Lake streets.
+The parking garage can be accessed from either Dearborn or Lake streets.